-Most recent test was done with kernel v4.1-rc4 on 2015-05-21, it even has SD/MMC card support and all but no pin control yet.
+Most recent test was done with kernel v4.7-rc1 on 2016-06-01, it even has SD/MMC card support and all, pin control and GPIO started working.

 I got this board from some Qualcomm guys at the Embedded Systems Conference "Design West" in San Jose in april 2012.
 Here is some idiomatic terminology you need: